-- Banks never request login credentials or the completion of KYC via SMS or phone calls; therefore, never share credentials via phone or SMS
+- Banks will never request login information or ask you to complete KYC (Know Your Customer) procedures via SMS or phone calls; do not share your credentials in this way

-- Never sign in from third-party websites or other promotional emails
+- Do not log in to mobile banking from third-party websites or through promotional emails

-- Always log out of the mobile banking app after using it
+- Remember to log out of the mobile banking app after each use to protect your information.

 What is Net Banking?

-Net banking is also known as internet banking.
-It is a system that banks offer to their customers electronically and digitally, allowing them to access financial and non-financial banking services in minutes.
-The net banking system eliminates the need to visit the bank in person.
-Aside from that, net banking enables customers to access a variety of banking services such as money transfers, the creation of FDs and RDs, the tracking of transactions, and so on.
+Net banking, also known as internet banking, is a digital system offered by banks that allow customers to quickly access financial and non-financial banking services online.
+With net banking, there is no need to visit the bank in person.
+In addition to this, net banking enables customers to perform various banking tasks such as money transfers, creating fixed deposits and recurring deposits, and tracking transactions.

-- Any customer who has an active bank account with the bank can use internet banking or net banking
+- Customers with an active bank account can use internet or net banking

-- Net banking offers more advanced features as compared to mobile banking
+- Net banking offers more advanced features compared to mobile banking

-- A customer can sign up for net banking by calling the bank or visiting the bank’s website
+- Customers can sign up for net banking by calling the bank or visiting the bank’s website

-- To begin using net banking, the customer only needs to have an active user ID and password
+- To use net banking, customers need an active user ID and password

-- Net banking services enable one to perform additional functions such as changing one’s communication address, ordering a chequebook, and so on
+- Net banking allows customers to perform additional functions such as changing their communication address and ordering a chequebook, among others

 What are the Advantages of Net Banking?

-- Net banking is safe and secure, with a customer ID and password
+- Net banking is secure, requiring a customer ID and password for login

-- Net banking makes it simple to change your communication address or primary/secondary address
+- Net banking makes it easy to update contact information or address details

-- Customers can learn more about the bank and its services by using net banking
+- Customers can use net banking to learn more about the bank and its services.

 How to Register for Net Banking offline?

-- Visit the nearest bank branch and submit the internet banking application form along with the required documents such as a bank passbook, Aadhaar card, etc.,
+- To start using net banking, you can visit a bank branch and submit an internet banking application form along with the necessary documents, such as a bank passbook and an Aadhaar card

-- The Internet banking application form is available for download from the bank’s mobile application
+- The internet banking application form can be downloaded from the bank’s mobile app

-- The credentials provided can be used to access the internet banking services
+- Once the form is filled out and submitted, the provided credentials can be used to access internet banking services

 How to Register for Net Banking Online?

-- Navigate to the bank’s official net banking website.
+- To start using net banking, go to the bank’s official net banking website

-- Fill out the self-registration form with your account number, registered mobile number, CIF number, debit card information, and other information
+- If you are registering for the first time, you will need to fill out a self-registration form with information such as your account number, registered mobile number, CIF number (customer information file number), debit card details, and other information

-- Then, to authenticate the process, enter the OTP that was sent to your registered mobile number
+- To authenticate the process, you will need to enter an OTP (one-time password) that has been sent to your registered mobile number

-- Enter your temporary customer identification number and password
+- After entering the OTP, you will be given a temporary customer identification number and password

-- Log in to create a more secure password
+- Use these temporary credentials to log in and create a more secure password.